-More so, learning the basic concepts like colors, shapes and numbers would be benefits from the right toys.
+More so, learning the basic concepts like colors, shapes and numbers would be benefits, as well.

 This post contains affiliate links.
 Please read the full Affiliate Disclosure here for more information.